 Selection of potential confounders was done a priori.
-From the registries of Statistic Denmark, we obtained information on age and sex, highest attained educational level (time-dependent, updated yearly), personal income (time-dependent, updated yearly), work-market affiliation (time-dependent, updated yearly), and areal level (10,000 m) mean household income (year 2010) (Baadsgaard and Quitzau 2011; Jensen and Rasmussen 2011; Petersson et al. 2011).
+From the registries of Statistic Denmark, we obtained information on age and sex, highest attained educational level (time-dependent, updated yearly), personal income (time-dependent, updated yearly), marital status (time-dependent, updated yearly), work-market affiliation (time-dependent, updated yearly), and areal level $(10,000 \, \text{m}^2)$ mean household income (year 2010) (Baadsgaard and Quitzau 2011; Jensen and Rasmussen 2011; Petersson et al. 2011).
 Information on type of dwelling was obtained from the building and housing register (Christensen 2011).
-As proxies for local road traffic noise and air pollution, we identified the distance from each dwelling to the nearest road with an average daily traffic count of $\geq$ 5,000 vehicles (in 2005) as well as total distance driven by vehicles within 500 m of the residence each day as the product of street length and traffic density.
+As proxies for local road traffic noise and air pollution, we identified the distance from each dwelling to the nearest road with an average daily traffic count of $\geq 5,000$ vehicles (in 2005) as well as total distance driven by vehicles within 500 m of the residence each day as the product of street length and traffic density.